-Above is a sketch of an early version of the cast aluminum Indestructible oil-wick lamp.
+Above is an early version of the cast aluminum Indestructible oil-wick lamp.
 I believe this screw-top model predates the more usual version with a hinged door.
 The advertisement shown below is from 1898.
 The screw-top lamp would predate this.
-It is noteworthy that the stamping on the door of this lamp is Amercan Safety Lamp & Mfg.
+It is noteworthy that the stamping on the door of this lamp is American Safety Lamp & Mfg.
 Co. - different from the more recent American Safety Lamp & Mine Supply Co.
-I have also seen the Funke sheet metal Indestructible lamp as shown in Dave Thorpe's article, however the lamp was all but destroyed with rust and pitting.